 The OGHT has been requested by the Central Lakes Trust and Heritage New Zealand to manage a ‘Heritage Sites Review’ for Central Otago and the Southern Lakes areas.

 The review will update current site information as well as adding new sites and buildings to New Zealand Archaeological Association’s ArchSite and where appropriate, to Heritage New Zealand, Queenstown Lakes District Council and Central Otago District Council databases.
-First Area Site Review has been done – Click here for the two day Ophir survey (20th and 21st May 2020)
+Area Site Review has been done all around Central Otago with specific emphisis around Ophir, Northburn Station, St Bathans, Matakanui and Clyde. – Click here for the Ophir survey report (completed 20th and 21st May 2020)